Treasury complies with GOP Senate inquiry, hands over highly confidential info on Hunter Biden, report says

 "We write to request information about whether Hunter Biden used government-sponsored travel to help conduct private business, to include his work for Rosemont Seneca and related entities in China and Ukraine," the senators wrote, referring to the company co-founded by the younger Biden.

-Trump's impeachment trial was based on a phone call he had with his Ukrainian counterpart where he asked him to investigate the Bidens' dealing in the country.
+Trump's impeachment trial was based on a phone call he had with his Ukrainian counterpart where he asked him to investigate the Bidens' dealings in the country.
 Democrats alleged that Trump withheld military funding in order to put pressure on Kiev.
 Trump denied any wrongdoing, was impeached in the House and acquitted in the Senate impeachment trial.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM